 The Karabakh horse is from the Caucasian districts in Azerbaijan.
 This breed is mainly Arabian in confirmation.

 They tend to have a golden color unique to this horse breed.
 Many observers consider the Karabakh a beautiful horse, noted for their speed and good temperament.

 Unfortunately, this is a rare breed with diminishing numbers.

 Height: 14 to 15 hands high

-The Konik pony is an ancient breed from the lowland farm areas of Poland.
+The Konik pony is an ancient breed from Poland's lowland farm areas.

 The Konik retains some characteristics of the Tarpan.
-With small ears and eyes, a short neck, and a good depth of girth.
-Recently, the Konik identified as capable of helping with the restoration of wetland areas due to its grazing habits and introduced into several wetland conservation sites.
+With small ears and eyes, a short neck, and a good girth depth.
+Recently, the Konik was identified as capable of helping with the restoration of wetland areas due to its grazing habits and was introduced into several wetland conservation sites.